 Does the packaging of your food contain Bisphenol A (BPA)?

 All food made in Conagra’s facilities in the U.S. and Canada after July 30, 2015 is in non-BPA lined packaging.
 The company does import into the U.S. and Canada a small quantity of canned products with BPA liners and is working with supplier of these brands to convert to non-BPA liners.
-We also discontinued the use of vinyl containing liners throughout our entire consumer packaging.

 Is your non-BPA lined packaged food labeled for consumers to identify?